adamsilver/fdpb/09-an-expense-form.md

 </form>
 ```

 The `id`, `for` and `name` attributes have a particular format.
 This is because we're sending the server multiple expense items for processing.
-Many server side frameworks such as Ruby on Rails and Express look for names like this in the request payload and convert this nicely into an array of items.
+Many server side frameworks such as Ruby on Rails and Express look for names like this in the request payload and convert them into an array of items.

 The crucial part is that the index needs to increase from 0 to 1 and so forth.
 To make this easy to parse in Javascript, the pattern is stored in data attributes.
 This way, the script simply replaces `%index%` with the actual index number.